 Fixing the pipes down with pipe clips will make them more solid and the water will flow through more smoothly.
 It could also stop potentially damaging loose pipes in the future.

-Another reason for noisy radiator valves could be faulty or broken valves.
-If this is the case, then the faulty valve will need to be replaced.
+Another reason for a noisy radiator valve could be a faulty or broken valve.
+If this is the case, then you will need to replace the radiator valve.

 Noisy Radiator After Bleeding

 Having a noisy radiator after bleeding all the radiators means that air in the system was not causing the noise problems.
 This is one of the easiest things to rule out, as most people have a radiator bleed key.